How to Convert a PDF to an Excel Table – 4 Methods

 PDF File with Two Tables

-You can see that the PDF file now contains two tables.
+The PDF file contains two tables.

 Selecting Options to Load Tables